kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 By placing the things that will be animated or transitioned onto a new layer, the browser only needs to repaint those items and not everything else.
 Browsers will often make good decisions about which items should be placed on a new layer, but you can manually force layer creation with the `will-change` property.
 However, creating new layers should be done with care because each layer uses memory.

+> Painting can break the elements in the layout tree into layers.
+Promoting content into layers on the GPU instead of the main thread on the CPU improves paint and repaint performance.
+There are specific properties and elements that instantiate a layer, including `<video>` and `<canvas>`, and any element which has the CSS properties of `opacity`, a 3D `transform`, `will-change`, and a few others.

 **Hardware acceleration** is a general term for offloading CPU processes onto another dedicated piece of hardware.
 In the world of CSS transitions, transforms, and animations, it implies that we’re offloading the process onto the GPU, and hence speeding it up.
 This occurs by pushing the element to a layer of its own, where it can be rendered independently while undergoing its animation.

 1. Hardware-accelerated layer compositing is enabled in the browser.